nseidm1/TaskExecutor/README.md

 Tasks will be auto executed.

 TaskActivity has a couple of interfaces used to do all the dirty work.
 TasksRestoredCallback, TaskCompletedCallback, TaskUpdateCallback, and ExecutorReferenceCallback.
 The names really say it all.
-TasksRestoredCallback informs the current activity that Tasks have been restored from disk.
-TaskCompletedCallback, and TaskUpdateCallback are hard callbacks gracefully managed for each Task to post back to the ui thread in the currently visible Activity.
-It doesn't matter if you start a new Activity, the callback for all Tasks will always be the current visibile Activity.
-ExecutorReferenceCallback is how the service provides a reference of TaskExecutor to the current Activity.
+TaskCompletedCallback, and TaskUpdateCallback aren't defined in the abstract Activity, and are for you to define in your implementation.

 <b>Tasks</b><br>
 Tasks are runnables with additional helper methods to facilitate management by the TaskExecutor facility.